openshift-service-mesh/federation/README.md

 [Multi-primary](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/) and
 [primary-remote](https://istio.io/latest/docs/setup/install/multicluster/primary-remote_multi-network/) topologies
-are great solutions for expanding single mesh to multiple k8s clusters for better system resiliency and higher availability.
+are great solutions for expanding single mesh to multiple k8s clusters, giving better system resiliency and higher availability.
-However, these solutions do not fit well in the following cases:
+However, they do not fit well in the following cases:

 1. Decentralized control and ownership of clusters.